iOS17/Ksign-iOS/README.md

 - Apps in App Store tab now has a detailed view
 - Added only modify option, you can find this in signing properties
 - Added revoke check in certificates
-- Cleaned up and fixed some UI inconsistency in File Manager on ipads
+- Cleaned up and fixed some UI inconsistencies in File Manager on ipads
 - Added Liquid Glass appearance
 - Avoid the Signing Failed error upon signing a few apps
 - Cleaned up a bit UI